lschneiderbauer/fCWTr/cran-comments.md

-## Resubmission
+## New submission - Package was archived on CRAN

-This is a resubmission.
+This is a resubmission (after package being archived).
 In this version I have:

-* Added missing documentation for return values and being more elaborate with already existing return value documentation.

-* Added single quotes in the DESCRIPTION where appropriate.

-* Changed the package title from 'fcwtr' to 'fCWTr' to be more consistent with the original author's library name.
-Various URLs and package references were adjusted accordingly.
+-   Changed 'SystemRequirements' to directly refer to single precission 'fftwf' and changed 'openmp' to 'fftwf_omp'.
+-   I do not understand the comment 'does not test for it': ./configure.ac, line #40, contains a paragraph that tests for single precision functions.
+The configuration fails with a descriptive error message "The fftw3f library is required." in case it does not find a fitting library.
+I searched the "Writing R package" documentation for additional mandatory places, where a check should occur, to no avail.
+-   I also added other features, unrelated to the comments, since last submission/archiving.

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors \| 0 warnings \| 2 notes

-* This is a new release.
+-   New submission - Package was archived on CRAN

-* Note: "Possibly misspelled words in DESCRIPTION: Broek (17:32) Lukas (16:57)."
-I double-checked the spelling and it is correct.
+-   Note: "Possibly misspelled words in DESCRIPTION: Broek (17:32) Lukas (16:57)."

+    -   Remark: I double-checked the spelling and it is correct.

+-   X-CRAN-Comment: Archived on 2024-07-01 as issues were not corrected in time.

+-   Incorrect 'SystemRequirements' (needs single-precision 'fftw' and does not test for it).